 Write down your on-call veterinarian's phone number and keep it handy in case of an emergency during the labor process.

 There's no way to determine exactly how many puppies a dog will have without an ultrasound or radiograph done by your vet.
 This can be administered after about 45 days into the gestation period.
 It's not a 100% exact method, but your veterinarian should be able to give you a very close, if not exact, number.

 There's an old myth that you can predict litter size by counting your pregnant dog's nipples, but this is not true.
 Most dogs have eight to 10 nipples, and the average litter size is five puppies.

 Caring for Your Breeding Dog

 Breeding a dog is a huge responsibility and you should research canine gestation heavily before taking this on.
-In addition to understanding the breeding cycle, you should be aware of what a dog pregnancy week by week looks like to be aware of signs your dog needs veterinary care immediately.
+In addition to understanding the breeding cycle, you should be aware of what a dog pregnancy looks like week by week, being aware of signs your dog needs veterinary care immediately.
 Knowing a breakdown of the most common dog pregnancy timeline symptoms will also make the process less stressful for you.